N4SIRODDIN3/Menu_Blynk_Ticker/README.md

 # Menu_Blynk_Ticker
-Choose between three options in blynk menu. when you select one of them it'll drop ddown another list has 4 option the 4th option will get you back to the main menu
+* Choose between three options in blynk menu.
+* when you select one of them it'll drop ddown another list has 4 options.
+* the 4th option will get you back to the main menu